03 Mar The Benefits of Fluoride on Adult Teeth

 The short answer is no. Your mouth is always going to have a level of bacteria, raising and lowering with what we call the potential hydrogen level or pH.
 It is the acidic level of your mouth.

 Your Mouths Ever-Changing System

 When you are consuming water, your mouth has a high level of pH.
 Teeth erode at 5.5 and below.
 Water keeps it around 7.5.
 Sodas, sugary candies, junk food, and others feed bacteria that lower the pH, producing plaque from the sugar.
 Plaque is an acid that attacks the teeth’s shell, called enamel.
 The more and longer you consume sugar-rich substances and others, the more the plaque attacks the tooth.

 Introducing the Benefits of Fluoride

 When fluoride is introduced to the mouth it begins to inhibit the plaques acidic decay of the tooth and starts assisting the tooth’s repair by causing the saliva gland to trigger.
 Fluoride is, in essence, your teeth’s guardian angel.
 It steps in slowing damage and with continued regular use, it helps allow the teeth to heal.

-Even if your teeth have early signs of tooth decay.
+Even if your teeth have early signs of tooth decay and gum disease.
 Fluoride can help stop and reverse the process.
 Use fluoride toothpaste and alcohol-free fluoride mouthwash.
 If your teeth are really affected, we can also prescribe a stronger version of fluoride to seal and protect your teeth.

 If your teeth are showing yellowish signs of plaque or even darker spots, showing cavities, we can help.
-Call us today, we can get you scheduled for an oral cleaning and prescription-strength fluoride.
+Call us today, we can get you scheduled for an oral cleaning and fluoride treatment.
 Let us assist with your oral care needs.